¸´ÔÓÐÔÎÄÕª NO£º2003.34

 to tell us how important

 human intelligence is," she said.
-"We cannot find Saddam Hussein because we
+"We cannot find Saddam Hussein

 have no human